jaezak/citibike_tableau/README.md

 ## CitiBike Tableau Dashboard
-CitiBike Ridership Dashboard for May And April 2023 can be found [here](https://public.tableau.com/app/profile/jae.zakarauskas/viz/CitiBikeAnalysis_16898848996080/CitiBikeStory).
+Citi Bike Ridership Dashboard for May 2023 can be found [here](https://public.tableau.com/app/profile/jae.zakarauskas/viz/CitiBikeAnalysis_16898848996080/CitiBikeStory).
+Trip data used is for May 2023 and can be found [here](https://s3.amazonaws.com/tripdata/JC-202305-citibike-tripdata.csv.zip).

+### Top 20 Most Popular Starting and Ending Stations for May 2023
+This screenshot from the Tableau Dashboard shows the 20 most popular starting and ending stations using timestamp data for May 2023.
+Screenshots use map data from Mapbox and OpenStreetMap and their data sources.
+To learn more, visit https://www.mapbox.com/about/maps/ and http://www.openstreetmap.org/copyright. © <a href='https://www.mapbox.com/about/maps/'>Mapbox</a> © <a href='http://www.openstreetmap.org/copyright'>OpenStreetMap</a> <strong><a href='https://www.mapbox.com/map-feedback/' target='_blank'>Improve this map</a></strong>